The Ultimate Self-drive Golden Circle Road Trip Itinerary

 Another popular stop on the Golden Circle is Sólheimar Ecovillage.
 This small village is a short detour from Road 35 and is home to only around 100 people.
 Literally meaning Home of the Sun, it is renowned for its ecological, artistic and international community ethics and makes for an interesting stop.

 And finally, you could head to Ljósafoss Power Station.
-Lying on the River Sog, this power station began operating in 1937 and brings the principles of electricity, hydropower, and geothermal and renewable energy to life.
+Lying on the River Sog, this power station began operating in 1937 and brings the principles of electricity, hydropower, geothermal, and renewable energy to life.

 Golden Circle Self-drive Road Trip Itinerary Tips